ligato/docs/docs/user-guide/concepts.md

 }
 ```

 The response has a `Retval` field, which is `0` if the API call was successful.
 In an error is returned, the field contains a numerical index of a VPP-defined error message.
-Other fields can be present usually with information generated within VPP with the `SwIfIndex` of the created interface above as an example.
-Notice that the response message has the same name but with a `Reply` suffix.
+Other fields can be present with information generated within VPP with the `SwIfIndex` of the created interface above as an example.

+Note that the response message has the same name but with a `Reply` suffix.
 Other types of messages may provide information from VPP.
-Those API calls have a suffix of `Dump` and for them, the reply message contains a `Details` suffix).
+Those API calls have a suffix of `Dump`, and the corresponding reply message contains a `Details` suffix).

 If the JSON API was changed, it must be re-generated in the vpp-agent.
 All changes caused by the modified binary api structures must be resolved (e.g. new or modified data fields).
 This process can be time consuming as it depends on the size of the detected differences.

 ### Multi-Version

 In order to minimize updates for various VPP versions, the vpp-agent introduced multi-version support.
-The vpp-agent can switch to a different VPP version (with different APIs) without any changes to the vpp-agent itself and, without any need to rebuild the vpp-agent binary.
+The vpp-agent can switch to a different VPP version with corresponding APIs without any changes to the vpp-agent itself,  without any need to rebuild the vpp-agent binary.
 Plugins can now obtain the version of the VPP and the vpp-agent to connect and initialize the correct set of `vppcalls`.

 Every `vppcalls` handler registers itself with the VPP version it will support (e.g. `vpp1810`, `vpp1901`, etc.).
-During initialization, the vpp-agent performs a compatibility check with all available handlers, until it finds those compatible with required messages.
+During initialization, the vpp-agent performs a compatibility check with all available handlers, until it finds those compatible with the required messages.
 The chosen handler must be in line with all messages, as it is not possible to use multiple handlers for a single VPP.
-When the compatibility check locates a workable handler, it is returned to the main plugin for use.
+When the compatibility check locates a workable handler, it is returned to the main plugin for .

 One small drawback of this solution is code duplication across `vppcalls`.
-This is a consequence of trivial API changes observed across different versions which happens to be the case in the majority of cases.
+This is a consequence of trivial API changes observed across different versions.
+This happens to be the case in the majority of cases.

 ## Client v2